EternalYoshi/ThreeWorkTool/README.md

 # ThreeWorkTool

-ThreeWorkTool is a GUI Tool I made to make it easier and less time consuming to extract, rename, and insert files into Ultimate Marvel vs Capcom 3's Archive files.
+ThreeWorkTool is a GUI Tool I made to make it easier and less time consuming to extract, replace, and overall manage files inside Ultimate Marvel vs Capcom 3's Archive files.

-It also supports texture previews and DDS texture imports now.
+It supports DDS texture imports, character animation keyframe import/exports, and more.

-Expect weirdness and glitches.
-They will be fixed over time.

 This is built targeting .NET Framework 4.7 if that concerns anyone.